 “A Scout is reverent.
-He is reverent toward God.
-He is faithful in his religious duties and respects the convictions of others in matters of custom and religion.”
+Be reverent toward God.
+Be faithful in your religious duties.
+Respect the beliefs of others.”

 Duty to God is a cornerstone of the Scouting program.
 The Scout Oath begins with duty to God; the Scout Law ends with reverence.
 The BSA recognizes that religious instruction comes from the family and faith community.